 The DeFi industry has several tools available to help protect against smart contract vulnerabilities.
 These tools include:

-– Formal Verification: This is a process of mathematically proving that a smart contract program meets its specifications.
+– Formal Verification: This mathematically proves that a smart contract program meets its specifications.
 This can help find and fix code errors before going live on the blockchain.

-– Static Analysis: This analyzes smart contract code to look for potential vulnerabilities.
+– Static Analysis: This analyzes smart contract code for potential vulnerabilities.

-– Unit Testing: This is a process of testing individual code units to ensure they are working as expected.
+– Unit Testing: Testing individual code units to ensure they work as expected.

 – Security Audits: Third-party security experts can review the code and architecture of a smart contract system to identify potential vulnerabilities.
 For example, SolidProof, Peckshield, and OpenZeppelin are popular auditors in this field.